-- On resubmitting with the additional documents same DIN will be approved, if documents are found in correct order as per marked in resubmission. - -- Space to write important points for revision -
+• On resubmitting with the additional documents same DIN will be approved, if documents are found in correct order as per marked in resubmission.

 2018 - May [6] (a) Mr. Bond and Mr. James were appointed as Directors of James bond Ltd. at the AGM held on 30th September, 2017 by a single resolution.
 State the relevant provisions of the Companies Act, 2013 and identify is it possible to appoint the above Directors by a single resolution?
 (4 marks)